shyamsg/JellyBelly/README.md

   1. The entire sequencing library will be encoded in a single spaced kmer vector.
   2. Only lexicographically smallest kmers will be computed.
 Reads coming from random fragments can be from either the forward or reverse strand.

+  Assuming the sequencing library "my_seq.fq.gz", and the spaced kmer file "SpacedKmer_K10_S5.bin" you can run JellyBelly in the following way:

+    JellyBelly -f my_seq.fq.gz -s SpacedKmer_K10_S5.bin -C > output.txt

+  output.txt will be a tab separated text file with a count between 0 and 1 inclusive for each spaced kmer.
+The number of counts depends on the length of the spaced kmer and is equal to 4^S where S is the length of the spaced kmer.

+  output.txt
+    0.245	0.014	0.547	...
+0.436

   If you are running JellyBelly on assembled contigs or reference genomes.
 Every sequence in a fasta file will be encoded into a spaced kmer vector.
 If you want a set of sequences to be encoded into a single vector you will have to concatenate them.
 I will soon add another option for computing a single vector from a set of sequences.